DatabaseTB-500 / TB4

 FINDINGS & EFFECTIVENESS

-The Smart et al. (2007) Nature publication is one of the most impactful papers in TB4 research: it demonstrated that systemic TB4 administration in adult mice increased the number of capsulain-positive epicardial progenitor cells in the coronaries, atrioventricular valves, and epicardium, and crucially, this activation was independent of hypoxic injury.
+Smart et al. (2007) Nature: systemic TB4 administration in adult mice increased the number of capsulin-positive epicardial progenitor cells in the coronaries, atrioventricular valves, and epicardium, and crucially, this activation was independent of hypoxic injury.
 TB4 is capable of reactivating embryonic cardiac progenitor processes in the adult heart through systemic administration.
-This is the scientific basis for TB4 cardiac development.
+This finding is the scientific basis for TB4 cardiac development.

-The translation to humans is early-stage.
-The Zhu et al. (2016) pilot study in acute STEMI patients used autologous endothelial progenitor cells pre-treated with Tβ4 before transplantation, rather than TB4 directly.
-It reported favorable safety outcomes and represents one of the first human attempts to leverage Tβ4's progenitor mobilization for cardiac repair.
+Zhu et al. (2016) pilot study in acute STEMI patients (n=18): used autologous endothelial progenitor cells pre-treated with TB4 before transplantation, rather than TB4 administered directly.
+Reported favorable safety outcomes.
+This is one of the first human attempts to leverage TB4's progenitor mobilization for cardiac repair, but it is not a trial of direct TB4 administration.

 EDITORIAL ASSESSMENT

 One of the most scientifically exciting application areas in TB4 research, anchored by a landmark Nature publication.
-However, the human evidence is extremely early: a single pilot safety/feasibility study that used TB4-treated progenitor cells rather than direct TB4 administration.
+The human evidence is extremely early: a single pilot safety/feasibility study in 18 patients that used TB4-treated progenitor cells rather than direct TB4 administration.
 The gap between compelling preclinical biology and validated human outcomes is wide.
-Well-designed cardiac RCTs using direct TB4 administration are urgently needed to determine whether the extraordinary preclinical results can be translated.
+Well-designed cardiac RCTs using direct TB4 administration are needed to determine whether the preclinical results translate to humans.

 UC4